tylertitsworth/5th-age-srd/Classes/Paladin.md

 #### Cleansing Touch (5th Level+)

-Once per day per Charisma modifier, you can touch an adjacent ally (or yourself) as a quick action to end a condition they are under.
+Once per full recovery per Charisma modifier, you can touch an adjacent ally (or yourself) as a quick action to end a condition they are under.
 You can end the condition regardless of whether it requires a save or not.

 #### Champion Feat